testingautomated-usi/maxitwo/README.md

 ### 6. Offline Evaluation

-Download the offline evaluation datasets from [here](https://drive.google.com/file/d/1EOmMRdaJEDDp_Mq8yjxqHk1w7AbFuhdO/view?usp=sharing) and copy them within the `logs` folder of this repository.
-The datasets are in `logs/datasets`.
+Download the offline evaluation datasets from [here](https://drive.switch.ch/index.php/s/4GyponKp6hx1Rs6) and copy them within the `logs` folder of this repository.
 Let us carry out the offline evaluation for the `dave2` model.

 ### 5.1.
 Simulated images